NCEAS/vegbank2/helm/README.md

 ## Quick Reference: NCEAS Dev Deployments

+First:

-- Set `image.tag` in [`values-overrides-dev-vb.yaml`](./examples/values-overrides-dev-vb.yaml) to the Docker image version you wish to deploy, (or leave blank to use the default specified in `Chart.yaml`.
+- Set `image.tag` to the Docker image version you wish to deploy, in:
+  - [`examples/values-overrides-dev-vb.yaml`](./examples/values-overrides-dev-vb.yaml) for the `dev-vegbank` context, or
+  - [`examples/values-overrides-dev-vb-dev.yaml`](./examples/values-overrides-dev-vb-dev.yaml) for the `dev-vegbank-dev` context

+  (or leave blank to use the default specified in `Chart.yaml`)

 ...then: